 The days when the term ‘Netflix and Chill’ consisted of lonesome, solitary innocence are well and truly behind us, for some they aren’t even memorable.
 So, just how did the innuendo-free phrase become the sexually-fuelled euphemism it’s known for today?

-In less than ten years the phrase ‘Netflix and Chill’ went from being an introvert’s catchphrase, explicit in meaning and solo in activity to becoming one of the most used and understood Millennial euphemisms, outlaying the modern day opinion of casual sex and the overwhelming power digital media can have on language.
-Platforms such as Twitter, Facebook and Tumblr have took the phrase on its own etymological journey before the eyes of millions of online followers, allowing them to participate and to form the phrases’ meaning themselves.
+In less than ten years the phrase ‘Netflix and Chill’ went from being an introvert’s catchphrase, explicit in meaning and solo in activity to becoming one of the most used and understood Millennial euphemisms, outlaying the modern-day opinion of casual sex and the overwhelming power digital media can have on language.
+Platforms such as Twitter, Facebook and Tumblr have taken the phrase on their own etymological journey before the eyes of millions of online followers, allowing them to participate and to form the phrases’ meaning themselves.